BigDataBoys/Spring/README.md

 # Spring
 MyBetterPlanner FullStack Webservice 2.0

+# ALL COMMITS WILL AUTOMATICALLY BUILD
+HOORAY FOR CONTINUOUS INTEGRATION YOU'RE WELCOME GUYS

 # How to run
 Import project as a maven project by importing all files and pom.xml